ome/omero-documentation/contributing/ci-bio-formats.rst

                 This job builds the merge Bio-Formats artifacts using Ant on Windows

-        :jenkinsjob:`BIOFORMATS-DEV-merge-maven`

-            This job builds the merge Bio-Formats artifacts using Maven

         :jenkinsjob:`BIOFORMATS-DEV-merge-matlab`

                 This job runs the MATLAB tests of Bio-Formats